 How to Get to Enoshima from Tokyo and Narita/Haneda Airport

 For Enoshima’s access information, please refer to the official website HERE.
-At the bottom of the webpage, there is also information about various transportation passes that will save you money.
+Also, HERE is more information about various transportation passes that may save you money.
 The same information is provided on the first page of the brochure HERE.
 On top of the English station name, the station number and the Japanese station name are labeled, which might be useful when you get there.

 Also, please find HERE Enoshima’s English map.